-The Family Drug Treatment Court is a three-year pilot program in the Children's Court that aims to help parents who have had their children removed under a Child Protection Order to stop using drugs/alcohol and promote family reunification.
+The Family Drug Treatment Court is a program in the Children's Court that aims to help parents who have had their children removed under a Child Protection Order to stop using drugs/alcohol and promote family reunification.

 The multidisciplinary team comprises drug and alcohol clinicians and a dedicated social worker for up to 12 months.

 The Court Referral and Evaluation for Drug Intervention and Treatment and Bail Support Program (CREDIT / Bail Support Program), provides clients with access to:

 - transitional accommodation

 - other health, welfare, legal and community supports.

 It aims to increase the likelihood of a person being granted bail and successfully completing their bail period.